FranxYao/franxyao.github.io/index.md

 In general, I derive probabilistic models guided by Bayesian principles, equipped with modern neural architectures, utilizing efficient inference, and grounded to linguistics and real-world scenarios.

 In terms of specific topics, I am interested in
-* NLP: Semantics; Text Generation; Linguistic Structure Prediction
+* NLP: Text Generation; Linguistic Structure Prediction
-* ML: Generalization; Discrete Latent Structures; Deep Generative Models
+* ML: Discrete Latent Structures; Deep Generative Models

 Many topics that I'm interested in are covered by the following reading list:
 * Deep Generative Models for Natural Language Processing. ([github](https://github.com/franxyao/Deep-Generative-Models-for-Natural-Language-Processing))